M-Shrief/M-Shrief/README.md

 - Designing Data Intensive Application (reached and finished part1)
 - JavaScript Enlightenment
 - Object-Oriented JavaScript by Stoyan Stefanov
-- Clean Code, finished:
-  - Intro
-  - Meaningful names
-  - Functions
-  - Comments
-  - Objects and data structures
+- Clean Code, finished: Intro, Meaningful names, Functions, Comments, Objects and data structures, Unit Tests, Error Handling, and Boundaries
-  - Unit Tests
-  - Error Handling (around 10pages)
-  - Boundaries (around 8 pages)

-**Currently Focusing on:**
+### Currently Focusing on

 - Design Data Intensive (trying to reach as far as I can, should finish it)
 - Nodejs Design Patterns (Have to finish it )

-**Slowly, Re-reading and Re-thinking to get a more solid understanding**
+### Slowly, re-reading and re-studying to get a more solid understanding

 - Code Complete
 - Working Effectively with Legacy code
 - Clean Code
 - Grokking Algorithm (already finished)

-**To look on the future _(after finishing what I started)_:**
+### To look on the future _(after finishing what I started)_

 - Refactoring Improving the Design of Existing Code
 - Refatoring to Patterns